ibm-cloud-docs/RegistryImages/ibm-backup-restore/index.md

 {: #backup_restore_restore_script_cli}

 You can restore data from your {{site.data.keyword.cos_full_notm}} service instance to a PV in your cluster.

+If you have multiple full backups in your {{site.data.keyword.cos_full_notm}} service instance, the PVC is restored with the data of the last full backup.
+If you have incremental backups, the PVC is restored with the data of the last full backup, including all incremental backups up to the day where you start the restore.

 **Before you begin**